WildMeOrg/old_wildme-docs/docs/developers/elasticsearch.md

 ```

 Additional APIs are available to interact with Elasticsearch as a service
-- `[GET] /api/v1/search/` to list all of the available indes names in Elasticsearch
+- `[GET] /api/v1/search/` to list all of the available index names in Elasticsearch
 - `[GET] /api/v1/search/<index>/mappings` to list all available attributes in Elasticsearch
 - `[GET] /api/v1/search/status` to list how outdated the Elasticsearch database is relative to Houston.
 This API also shows the number of active background Celery jobs in use by Elasticsearch
 - `[GET] /api/v1/search/sync` to force an Elasticsearch re-index on-demand.

 ## Pagination & List Filtering

-The Elasticsearch APIs all support pagination, which has also been updated for all listing APIs for each module.
-The pagination threshold has been increased from 20 to 100 and applied globally for all relevant modules.
-All paginated APIs also now support sorting before paging.
-In the event a tie is encountered during sorting, all results will be secondarily sorted by the primary key of the table.
+All of the Elasticsearch APIs support pagination and sorting.
+By default all requests return a maximum of 100 search results.
+In the event a tie is encountered during sorting, the table's primary key will be used to break the tie.

 ``` python
 class PaginationParameters(Parameters):